12 Secrets Your Christmas Tree Wishes You Knew

 Don’t skimp on lights when trimming us

 For every vertical foot of tree, you should use a strand of 100 lights, advises Better Homes & Garden.
 Other lighting tips: Illuminating trees from the inside out will give it the most dynamic look.
 Start at the base of our trunk and work your way up, wrapping lights around every major branch, moving from the trunk to the tip and back.
-Here are some tips for a beautiful holiday light display on a budget.

 Christmas trees can catch fire